PT By State Series

 So despite having a generally healthy population, the state of health is in something of a decline.

-What this says about the market is that you will be dealing with mainly a general, sedentary population.
+This says about the market that you will mainly deal with a general, sedentary population.
 One that seeks a weight loss program to get to a normal state of health.

 Another silver lining in terms of Idaho’s fitness market is the fact that there are many policy driven and legislative initiatives behind getting the population healthier.